Update: Placement Exams for Spring 2020 and Summer 2020 Graduation

 College of Letters and Science and Foreign Language Requirement– If a student passes out of an elementary-level language (1 year) and has not met the college language requirement, a language waiver is automatically sent to the college.
 Students should NOT request an individual language waiver letter from ALC.

-School of Engineering & School of Art and Architecture – If a student passes out of an elementary-level language (1 year) and wishes to be waived out of the language requirement, the student must email the ALC office or meet with an ALC counselor for a language waiver letter.
+School of Engineering – If a student passes out of an elementary-level language (1 year) and wishes to be waived out of the language requirement, the student must email the ALC office or meet with an ALC counselor for a language waiver letter.
 Language waivers are NOT automatically sent.

 Major/minor language requirements– Students who need to show proof of passing out of a major/minor language requirement must email the ALC office or meet with an ALC counselor for a language waiver letter.
 Language waivers are NOT automatically sent.
 (This includes Art History, IDS, English Departments)